Biden v. Texas: Background

 In April 2021, Texas and Missouri challenged the rescission of MPP in the United States District Court for the Northern District of Texas.
 In August, Judge Matthew J. Kacsmaryk held the rescission of MPP was arbitrary and capricious, agreeing with the states that allowing asylum seekers to stay within the United States imposed undue costs on these states, and issued a permanent injunction.
-The United States Court of Appeals for the Fifth Circuit denied a stay pending appeal, as did the Supreme Court, the latter in a 6–3 vote.
+The United States Court of Appeals for the Fifth Circuit denied a stay pending appeal, as did the Supreme Court in a 6-3 order citing the Supreme Court's 2020 decision Department of Homeland Security v.
+Regents of the University of California.

 In December, the Fifth Circuit again ruled against the federal government, this time on the merits of the appeal.

+Kacsmaryk supposed that federal law required immigrants claiming asylum to remain in Mexico when they could not be detained in the United States.
+However, the immigration statute allows other alternatives that Kacsmaryk did not consider in his opinion.
 The federal government filed a petition for a writ of certiorari.
+Certiorari was granted on February 18, 2022 for the statutory question.

 Supreme Court

 Certiorari was granted in the case on February 18, 2022.
 Oral arguments were held on April 26, 2022.
 On June 30, 2022, the Supreme Court reversed the Fifth Circuit by a 5–4 vote and held that the federal government has the authority to revoke the Migrant Protection Protocols.
 It was ruled that the 1996 law which amended the Immigration and Nationality Act, and which was used to justify the authority Congress had over the Remain in Mexico policy, did not deny the President the authority to end the protocols.